AlonFriedman/R-Classes-at-USF/PythonCodeAnalysis/README.md

 # Student Peer Review in R Courses Analysis via Python code

 ## Description

-This folder contains two sub folders.
-The first folder is called "src" and the second folder is called "data".
+The folder contains three subfolders.
+Among the three folders, the first is titled "src", the second is titled "data", and the third is titled "figures".
+The first folder contains our python code.
+In the second folder, you will find our data score, and in the last folder, you will find the figures that we analyzed.

 ## License